 Asphalt shingles are the most popular type of roof due to their affordability and versatility.
 Approximately 80 percentof U.S. roofs use asphalt shingles.
 There are a variety of different types of asphalt shingles.
-The first and most common is going to be the 3 tab asphalt shingle.
+The first and most common is going to be the 3-tab asphalt shingle.

 3 Tab Asphalt Shingles

-The 3 tab asphalt shingle is going to be the most affordable of the different types of asphalt shingles.
+The 3-tab asphalt shingle is going to be the most affordable of the different types of asphalt shingles.
 The average lifespan of an asphalt shingle roof is around 20 years and can last up to 30 years under optimal conditions.

-Pros and cons of 3 tab asphalt shingles:
+Pros and cons of 3-tab asphalt shingles:

-|Cost-Effective: 3-tab asphalt shingles are generally the most affordable roofing option available.
-They offer a cost-effective solution for homeowners on a tight budget or those looking for a basic roofing material.||Shorter Lifespan: Compared to more premium roofing options, 3-tab asphalt shingles have a shorter lifespan.
+|Shorter Lifespan: Compared to more premium roofing options, 3-tab asphalt shingles have a shorter lifespan.
 They typically last between 15 to 25 years, depending on various factors such as climate, maintenance, and quality of installation.

 |Limited Aesthetics: 3-tab asphalt shingles have a uniform, flat appearance, lacking the dimensional depth and texture of other roofing materials.
 They offer fewer options for customization and may not provide the desired curb appeal for homeowners seeking a more distinctive look.

-|Ease of Installation: 3-tab asphalt shingles are straightforward to install, making them a popular choice for both professional roofers and DIY enthusiasts.
-Their standardized size and shape facilitate quick and efficient installation.||Susceptible to Wind Damage: 3-tab asphalt shingles are more prone to wind uplift and damage compared to heavier or more securely fastened roofing materials.
+|Susceptible to Wind Damage: 3-tab asphalt shingles are more prone to wind uplift and damage compared to heavier or more securely fastened roofing materials.
 In areas with high wind conditions, additional precautions and installation techniques may be necessary.

-|Adequate Weather Resistance: While not as durable as some other roofing materials, 3-tab asphalt shingles can still provide adequate protection against typical weather conditions, including rain and moderate winds.||Limited Warranty Coverage: Manufacturers often offer shorter warranty periods for 3-tab asphalt shingles compared to higher-end roofing materials.
+|Limited Warranty Coverage: Manufacturers often offer shorter warranty periods for 3-tab asphalt shingles compared to higher-end roofing materials.
 This reflects their expected lifespan and potential for wear and tear over time.